 - Combine online learning with 22 hours of face-to-face class meetings per class

 - Take part in rigorous cutting-edge research and evidence-based practice

 - Participate in collaborative study with a cohort of professionals

 - Engage with organizational leaders and community and global guest speakers

 - Research and help resolve a real-world leadership issue for your capstone project

 Community & Global Partners

-Our community and global partnership arrangement allows you to give back to the community and gain leadership experience while interacting with community leaders from such organizations as the Anchal Project, Archdiocese of Louisville, Ashley Church of England Primary Schools, Bandy Carroll Hellige, Bernheim Arboretum and Research Forest, the Center for Women and Families, Common Table and Common Earth Gardens, Educational Justice, Family Scholar House, Filson Historical Society, Greater Louisville Inc. (GLI), Home of the Innocents, Hope Street Group, ID+A Inc., Jefferson Community & Technical College, Jefferson County Public Schools, Kentucky to the World Inc., LifeShare Technologies, Louisville’s Fund for the Arts, Louisville Girls Leadership, Louisville Metro Government, Louisville Story Program, the Louisville Urban League, Muhammad Ali Center, MXD Process, Presbyterian Women in the Presbyterian Church (U.S.A.), Inc., the Smoketown Family Wellness Center, the Speed Art Museum, Trilogy Health Services and WaterStep.
+Our community and global partnership arrangement allows you to give back to the community and gain leadership experience while interacting with community leaders from such organizations as the Archdiocese of Louisville, Ashley Church of England Primary School and Harmony, Bandy Carroll Hellige, Bernheim Arboretum and Research Forest, The Center for Women and Families, Common Table and Common Earth Gardens, Educational Justice, Family Scholar House, The Filson Historical Society, Greater Louisville Inc. (GLI), Home of the Innocents, Hope Street Group, ID+A Inc., Jefferson Community & Technical College, Jefferson County Public Schools, Fund for the Arts, Louisville Metro Government, Louisville Urban League, Muhammad Ali Center, Partnership for a Green City, Presbyterian Women in the Presbyterian Church (U.S.A.), Inc., Smoketown Family Wellness Center and The Speed Art Museum.